Frequently Asked Questions

 On a wider scale, it is hard to document the past successes, since so many people across the country have been serving the NoL without notifying us or seeking support.
 From those who do contact us, we learn that many people who have taken pro-active measures with the NoL have been able to keep the smart meters off.
 Some are paying opt-out fees, and some are not.

-Here are some success examples:
+Here are some early success examples:

 • On January 30, 2015, Brett Hodson, the CEO of Corix Utilities (the installer of smart meters in British Columbia), received more than 100 Notices of Liability from people in Kelowna.
 On February 4th, he received a separate Notice of Default.
 On the same day, he resigned from office.